AlgemDeFi/Algyors-Program/README.md

 **We are looking forward to meeting you!**

 *We only accept active community members on Discord!
 Just joining the community is NOT enough.
 If you are not active you will be denied as Ambassador.
 Please know if you submit your application, you agree that you are part as an active community member and you understand Algem.*

-## Contributions report

-Please submit your contribution by creating an issue on this repository latest by the **7th day** of the following month.
-Any late submission will not be accepted.

-**Report Format Example**

-Title: July 2022 Contribution

-Discord Username: @Dragomantis

-Twitter Username: @Dragomantis

-EVM Wallet Address: 0xA139f379288996f613E15abC53ee8c3203E0331e

-**Contributions:**
-1. Community Management - Manage and support both Local and Main community chat.
-[add statistics here]

-2. VSM - Translated 5 articles
-[link to articles]

-3. The Producer - Made on video on Youtube
-[links to the Youtube video]

-4. The Professor - Wrote a tutorial
-[link to tutorial and statistics screenshot]